blakeshall/Better-AC/README.md

 ## Installation

 To install just [click here](/better-ac.xpi?raw=true).
 This will download the .XPI (essentially a ZIP but with a different extension).
+Open that file (you may have to select Open With FireFox) and you should have one last confirmation.
+With that, it should be good and will start working on [lexingtonky.agencycounter.com](https://lexingtonky.agencycounter.com).

+I believe this will also work for Chromium based browsers.
+I have to verify the manifest V3 stuff.
+But the installation instructions will vary from browser to browser.
+Just search "browser_name install extension from file" or something like that.